-3.18 Prohibited Activities
+3.17 Prohibited Activities

-A TSS employee who willfully refuses to perform the duties of his or her employment will be terminated and is ineligible for employment with a public employer in any position or capacity for twelve (12) months after being terminated for willfully refusing to perform the duties of his or her employment.
+A TSS employee who willfully refuses to perform their employment duties will be terminated and is ineligible for employment with a public employer in any position or capacity for twelve (12) months after being terminated for willfully refusing to perform the duties of their employment.

-A TSS employee willfully refuses to perform the duties of his or her employment when, acting in concert with one (1) or more public employees, he or she:
+A TSS employee willfully refuses to perform the duties of their employment when acting in concert with one (1) or more public employees; they:

-- Strikes or walks away from the duties of his or her employment with TSS; - Physically obstructs the activity or operation of TSS or any public employer; or - Physically impedes the operations of TSS or any public employer.
+- Strikes or walk away from the duties of their employment with TSS. - Physically obstruct the activity or operation of TSS or any public employer; or - Physically impedes the operations of TSS or any public employer.

-"Strike" means a refusal to work organized by two (2) or more public employees as a form of protest in an attempt to gain a concession or concessions from a public employer.
+"Strike" means a refusal to work organized by two (2) or more public employees as a form of protest to gain a concession or concessions from a public employer.